Using boto3? Think pagination!2018-01-09

 However there’s one giant flaw with this code, and you won’t spot it until you know one detail of the S3 API: every endpoint is paginated.
 This is the standard across all of the AWS API’s returning lists of things.

-This code will work just fine whilst the bucket has less than 1000 objects
+This code will work just fine while the bucket has less than 1000 objects

 (the default page